 Which season offers the best weather conditions?

-Choosing the best time to start learning to ski really is a personal thing.
-Of course, the days are longer and brighter during low season but take into account that kids prefer skiing during the months of October to December and from March until April as the weather is noticeably warmer.
-However, the slope conditions are clearly better during the snowy months like January and February as the snow is easier to work with and has a solid consistency all day long.
+Choosing the best time to start to learn to ski really is a personal thing.
+Of course, the days are longer and brighter during low season but it’s important to take into account that kids prefer skiing during the months of October to December and from March until April, as the weather is noticeably warmer.
+However, the slope conditions are clearly better during the snowy months of January and February as the snow levels and conditions are more constant.

-CheckYeti Tip: In order to avoid traffic jams, you should either hit the road very early or leave quite late in the evening.
+CheckYeti Tip: In order to avoid traffic jams, you should either travel very early or leave quite late in the evening.
 The busiest days are usually Friday (1pm-8pm) and Saturday (9am-3pm).

-Many beginners opt for a half-day lesson, which is great if you want to learn new techniques with an instructor for half of the day and practice on your own during the rest of the day.
-But when is the best time to do such a lesson: in the morning or in the afternoon?
-The snow conditions are usually better in the morning, as the slopes are always groomed the evening before or even very early in the morning.
-Also, you stand a better chance of having the slopes almost to yourself if you go skiing quite early.
-Morning lessons are also great for kids as they usually are more motivated early in the day.
+Many beginners opt for a half-day lesson, which is ideal for those who want to learn new techniques with an instructor for half a day and practice alone during the rest of the day.
+But when is the best time to have such a lesson?
+The snow conditions are usually better in the morning, as the slopes are always freshly groomed.
+Also, there is a higher chance that the slopes will be more empty if you go skiing quite early.
+Morning lessons are also great for kids as they usually are more motivated than later in the day.

 Afternoon lessons, however, also have advantages.
-Advanced skiers can practice in the morning and see what they still recall and need to practice on more.
-They can then ask the instructor precise questions to improve in the afternoon.
+An advanced skier, for example, can practice in the morning and see what he or she still recalls and what needs further practice, and then ask the instructor precise questions that afternoon.
 Additionally, afternoon lessons are usually a little bit cheaper than morning lessons.
-After an afternoon lesson, the participants can leave the slopes and directly slide to a well deserved après-ski party!
+A further plus for all party animals out there: After afternoon lessons, the participants can leave the slopes and directly ski down to a well-deserved après-ski party!